 I am a design practitioner, researcher, and educator dedicated to bridging the gap between high-quality practice and rigorous research.

-My work focuses on the methodological potential of collective acts of making for knowledge production in design.
-This interest moved me to pursue a practice-led PhD at Aalto University, which I completed with an article-based thesis on the sociomateriality of collaborative and distributed creative processes.
+My work concentrates on the methodological potential of collective acts of making for knowledge production in design.
+This interest took me to pursue a practice-led PhD at Aalto University, where I produced an article-based thesis on the sociomateriality of collaborative and distributed creative processes.